ib134866/EleksTube/README.md

-# EleksTube - Wifi NTP clock update
+# EleksTube - Wifi NTP/GPS clock update

 The EleksMaker EleksTube bamboo LED clock was originally a kickstart project that was produced to highlight EleksMaker's laser cutting technology, but is now being sold on Banggood.